|

 wave because friction or shear stress cause the flow to be internally

 irreversible.
-In a shock wave the internal irreversibilities
+In a shock wave internal irreversibility

 (losses) due to friction cause the entropy, ds to be greater